 Conformal maps face a similar problem.
 Outside of navigation, it's rare that angles are of great importance over large areas—and on small areas most of what we discuss here is irrelevant.
 One can alter the angles of the stellar constellations quite a bit, and they will remain recognizable.
 For interpreting e.g. the effects of the moon illumination, a conformal map might be useful, but again: not necessarily the main focus here.

 Equal-area maps are interesting because size matters, specifically for wide-field survey maps.
-The reason is that we often want to show particularly *large* features.
-Think of large cosmic voids, which we may want to compare visually to the size of the full moon.
-It would be odd if the size of those features change if we move them around on the map.
+The reason is that we often want to show how *large* features are.
+Think of cosmic voids, which we may want to compare visually to the size of the full moon, etc. It would be odd if the size of those features changed when we move them around on the map.
 Hence, I argue that **most wide-field maps should be equal-area** (or at least close to).

 Brings us to the perspective projections.
 They feel natural because they mimic how we would look *upon* a sphere from some distance.
 Remember: celestial.
 We view that sphere from the inside, so the classical perspective does not help here.
 I would still maintain that maps of the sky should maintain as much of the **curved appearance** that we feel to be natural.
 We can create this perception with a graticule with at least one set of curved lines (either meridian or parallels, or both).
 This aesthetic preference rules out cylindrical maps, which map the sphere onto a rectangle.